andrewoels/Oelschlager-Python-Portfolio/named-entity-recognition-app/README.md

 - **🏷️ Custom Entity Labels**: Define multiple entity labels and phrases using the sidebar form.
 - **🔍 Visual Output**: See entities highlighted in color-coded spans.
 Each label has a unique color.
 - **📋 Entity Table**: View a structured table of extracted entities and their corresponding labels.
-- **📚 Examples & Suggestions**:
-  - Choose from predefined text examples like:
+- **📚 Examples & Suggestions**: Choose from predefined text examples like...
     - Tech Brands
     - Athletes
     - Products & Retail
-  - When no text is provided, suggestions appear in the sidebar to help guide users.

 ### 🛠 Example Usage